tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/Activities/12-Stu_Challenge_Activity/README.md

 # Conditionally Yours, Part 2

-In this two-part activity, you will use the pseudocode you created in the previous activity to develop a program that recommends purchasing or selling stock based on a percent increase or decrease of its stock price.
+In part two of this activity, you will use the pseudocode you created in the previous activity to develop a program that recommends purchasing or selling stock based on a percent increase or decrease of its stock price.

 ## Background